StackVista/stackstate-docs/setup/otel/troubleshooting.md

 Make sure you use the same Kubernetes cluster name for the same cluster when:
 * Installing the Open Telemetry Collector
-* Installing the Rancher Observability agent
+* Installing the SUSE Observability agent
 * Installing the Kubernetes StackPack

-When different names are used for the same cluster Rancher Observability will not be able to match the data from Open Telemetry with the data from the Rancher Observability agent and the traces perspective will remain empty.
+When different names are used for the same cluster SUSE Observability will not be able to match the data from Open Telemetry with the data from the SUSE Observability agent and the traces perspective will remain empty.

-## The collector cannot send data to Rancher Observability
+## The collector cannot send data to SUSE Observability

-### Rancher Observability's OTLP endpoint and API key are misconfigured
+### SUSE Observability's OTLP endpoint and API key are misconfigured

 If there are connection errors it is possible the OTLP endpoint is incorrect.
 If there are authentication/authorization errors (status codes 401 and 403) it is likely the API key is not valid (anymore).
-Check that the configured OTLP endpoint is the URL for your Rancher Observability, prefixed with `otlp-` and suffixed with `:443`.
+Check that the configured OTLP endpoint is the URL for your SUSE Observability, prefixed with `otlp-` and suffixed with `:443`.
 For example, the  OTLP endpoint for `play.stackstate.com` is `otlp-play.stackstate.com:443`.

 To ensure the api key is configured correctly check that:
-1. the secret contains a valid API key (verify this in Rancher Observability)
+1. the secret contains a valid API key (verify this in SUSE Observability)
 2. the secret is used as environment variables on the pod
 3. the `bearertokenauth` extension is using the correct scheme and the value from the `API_KEY` environment variable
 4. the `bearertokenauth` extension is used by the `otlp/stackstate` exporter